atsuya/that-moment/README.md

 When Page Action is triggered, it should automatically grab the current timestamp from the YouTube watch page.
 The timestamp grabbed can be pre-populated for a user to store the timestamp.

+There also should be a keyboard shortcut to click on stored timestamps.

 ## Better UI

 I'm not an artist by any mean, obviously.
 When a lot of timestamps are stored for a YouTube video, the list of the timestamps simply grows.
 Nothing is done to accommodate the situation currently.